puppylinux-woof-CE/woof-CE/README.md

 Woof-CE has five directories:

-- woof-arch   : architecture-dependent (x86, arm) files, mostly binary executables.
+- woof-arch   : architecture-dependent (x86_64, x86, ARM) files, mostly binary executables.
 - woof-code   : the core of Woof.
 Mostly scripts.
 - woof-distro : distro-configuration (Debian, Slackware, etc.) files.
 - kernel-kit  : scripts to download, patch, configure and build the kernel.
 - initrd-progs: scripts and files to generate the initial ramdisk

-To create a working directory, named 'woof-out_*', you first have to run the 'merge2out' script.
-This merges the 5 directories into a directory named 'woof-out-*'.
-You then 'cd' into woof-out_* and run the build scripts.
+To create a working directory, named `woof-out_*`, you first have to run the `merge2out` script.
+This merges the 5 directories into a directory named `woof-out_*`.
+You then `cd` into `woof-out_*` and run the build scripts.

 The great thing about this merge operation is that you can choose exactly what you want to go into woof-out.
-You can choose the host system that you are building on (usually x86), the target (exs: x86, arm), the compatible-distro (ex: debian), and the compat-distro version (ex: xenial).
+You can choose the host system that you are building on (usually x86_64), the target (exs: x86_64 x86, ARM), the compatible-distro (ex: slackware), and the compat-distro version (ex: 15.0).
 So, you create woof-out without any confusing inappropriate content.

-So, to get going with WoofCE, open a terminal and do this:
+So, to get going with woof-CE, open a terminal and do this:

     ./merge2out
-    cd ../woof-out_<REST OF DIRNAME>
+    cd ../woof-out_*

 # Preparation